 - [General] Date: 3-byte object for setting the internal date of the device, for example, by linking it to a KNX clock.
 This object also allows read requests, so the current date of the device can be checked.
 It is also automatically sent after date changes made by the user from the screen itself. - [General] Scene: Receive and [General] Scene: Send: objects for respectively receiving and sending scene values from/to the KNX bus whenever it is necessary (e.g., when the user touches a button that has been configured to send scene commands; see section 3.6.2.2). - [General] Internal Temperature: 2-byte object through which the value of the current measurement of the built-in sensor will be sent to the bus, according to the parameterisation (see section 3.2.10). - [General] Select Language: 1 and 2-byte objects for changing the language showed in the screen when receiving a value through the bus (see section 3.2.2) - [General] Illumination: 1-bit object that, after the reception of the value "1" from the bus, will bring the backlight of the screen to the maximum level, while the reception of the value "0" will have no effect.
 This maximum illumination will last for a certain time, according to the explanation in section 2.8. - [General] Touch Lock: 1-bit object that, after the reception of the value "1" from the bus, will lock the touch panel so that user presses are ignored from that moment.
 Touch locking will be interrupted as soon as the value "0" is received through this object.
-See section 3.2.9. - [Profile] Brightness: 1-byte object for changing the screen brightness level when receiving a value through the bus (1-100%).
+See section 3.2.9. - [General] Temperature Scale: 1-bit object which permits changing in runtime the scale of the temperatures that may show on the screen (see section 3.2.1).

-• [Profile] Contrast: 1-byte object for changing the screen contrast level when receiving a value through the bus (1-100%).
+• [Profile] Brightness: 1-byte object for changing the screen brightness level when receiving a value through the bus (1-100%).

-- [Profile] Melody: 1-byte object for changing the melody when receiving a value through the bus (0-2 for selecting the melody and 3 for muting). - [Profile] Theme: 1-byte object for changing the theme when receiving a value through the bus (0-7).
+- [Profile] Contrast: 1-byte object for changing the screen contrast level when receiving a value through the bus (1-100%). - [Profile] Melody: 1-byte object for changing the melody when receiving a value through the bus (0-2 for selecting the melody and 3 for muting). - [Profile] Theme: 1-byte object for changing the theme when receiving a value through the bus (0-7).